Easter Weekend 7th April – 9th April 2023

 - You MUST be off the water by 4:00pm

-- 6:00pm Post event function featuring a delicious roast meal at the Waiuku Golf Club, Racecourse Road, Waiuku.
+- 6pm Buffet dinner featuring a delicious roast meal at the Waiuku Golf Club, Racecourse Road, Waiuku.

 Easter Monday: Return home.